What should I be getting paid?

 I have been told I am not needed anymore and been given notice, where do I stand?

 You are entitled to one weeks “notice pay” for each year you have worked up to a maximum of 12 years.
-For further details about notice pay visit the xxxxx section (link).

 An employer can ask you to leave at any time up until you have served 2 years in the job for no apparent reason, unless you have protected characteristics.
 Once you have served two years you have considerably more employment rights according to UK employment law.